chamewin/orangebot/README.md

 Issues

--The tone analyzer api only allows 2500 uses.
+The tone analyzer api only allows 2500 uses.
 You can get more at IBM Bluemix.

--Twitter won't allow repeated requests using the current code.
+Twitter won't allow repeated requests using the current code.
 Our code pulls from Twitter every 30 secs, but it only pulls the lastest post.
-    - I plan on fixing this later by changing to "twit's" stream function from its get function.
+I plan on fixing this later by changing to "twit's" stream function from its get function.

--Sometimes the post will be neutral and will not return anything.
+Sometimes the post will be neutral and will not return anything.

 Credits: Kyle Xiao, James Nguyen, Benson Yang, Annie Lian